ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    * An end user does not know why the connection was prevented and, consequently, may repeatedly try to reach the domain but with no success.
-Frustrated, the end user may switch to an alternate network that offers no DNS filtering against malware and phishing, potentially compromising both security and privacy.
+Because the response conveys no reason for the failure and does not identify the filtering entity, the end user cannot make an informed decision or report an erroneous block, and may switch to an alternate network or resolver that performs no filtering, forfeiting any protection against malware and phishing that the filtering provided.
      Furthermore, certificate errors train end users to click through certificate errors, which is a bad security practice.
 To eliminate the need for an end user to click through certificate errors, an end user may manually install a local root certificate